prince6635/realtime-chat-webapp/README.md

             message format:
             let msg = {
                 name: 'event identifier', // based on this, the receiver will know how to process the message
+                // event naming convention: for name, use 'noun verb', like 'channel add'
                 data: {...}
             };
             ws.send(JSON.stringify(msg));